pourmalek/CovidVisualizedCountry/20211008/readme.md

 Reference scenario: If we maintain the current levels of transmission.

-Better scenario: If public health measures reduce transmission by 25%.
+Better scenario: If public health measures reduce transmission by 15%.
+(Note: In PHAC-McMaster model 20210903, this was 25%.)

-Worse scenario: If further reopening increases transmission by 25%.
+Worse scenario: If further reopening increases transmission by 15%.
+(Note: In PHAC-McMaster model 20210903, this was 25%.)

 <br/><br/>

 #### PHAC-McMaster model Scenarios for cases hospitalized per 100 K population by combinations of Vaccinations and Non-Pharmaceutical Interventions:

-Reference scenario: Updated scenario with current rate of vaccination.
+Reference scenario: WITHOUT public health measures this fall/winter.
+(Note: In PHAC-McMaster model 20210903, this was: Updated scenario with current rate of vaccination.)

-Better scenario: Updated scenario with increased uptake among ages 18-39 and expedited vaccination rate.
+Better scenario: WITH public health measures this fall/winter.
+(Note: In PHAC-McMaster model 20210903, this was: Updated scenario with increased uptake among ages 18-39 and expedited vaccination rate.)

-<br/><br/>

-#### Notes on IHME model:

-IHME update 20211008 includes a few new types of estimates, including Cumulative Vaccinated.

 <br/><br/>

 ****
 ****